Argentina Tours for Solo Travelers

 From Buenos Aires to the Jungle & falls

-Sue, traveled in October
+Julia, traveled in July

 Semi-private tours foster social connections throughout Argentina.
 Group activities include wine tastings in Palermo, cooking classes in Puerto Iguazu, and tango shows.
 Single room options available for ages 18+.